-San Francisco and the Customer have entered into a Water Supply Agreement ("WSA"), which sets forth the terms and conditions under which San Francisco will continue to furnish water for domestic and other municipal purposes to Customer and to other Wholesale Customers.
+This Contract, dated as of, 2009, is entered into by and between the City and County of San Francisco ("San Francisco") and (#C ("Customer") RECITALS San Francisco and the Customer have entered into a Water Supply Agreement ("WSA") which sets forth the terms and conditions under which San Francisco will continue to furnish water for domestic and other municipal purposes to Customer and to other Wholesale Customers.
 The WSA contemplates that San Francisco and each individual Wholesale Customer will enter into an individual contract describing the location or locations at which water will be delivered to each customer by the San Francisco Public Utilities Commission ("SFPUC"), the customer's service area within which water so delivered is to be sold, and other provisions unique to the individual purchaser.
+This Water Sales Contract is the individual contract unique to the individual purchaser.
 This Water Sales Contract is the individual contract contemplated by the WSA.